 Post

-Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Docker Image
+Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Container Image

-This series covers how to set up a local deep learning development environment based on NVIDIA Container Toolkit and Docker, and configure SSH and Jupyter Lab for remote server use.
-This post is the second in the series, introducing how to configure the container runtime, write a Dockerfile, and build a Docker image.
+This series covers setting up a container-based deep learning development environment locally using NVIDIA Container Toolkit, and configuring SSH and Jupyter Lab for remote server use.
+This post is the second in the series, covering the process of writing a Dockerfile and building a container image.

 Overview

-This series covers the process of installing NVIDIA Container Toolkit and Docker, and building a deep learning development environment by writing a Dockerfile based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
-For those who need it, the Dockerfile and image completed through this process are shared via GitHub and Docker Hub for free use, and additionally, a guide for SSH and Jupyter Lab setup for remote server use is provided.
+This series covers installing NVIDIA Container Toolkit and Docker or Podman, and building a deep learning development environment by writing a Dockerfile based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
+For those who need it, I share the Dockerfile and image completed through this process via GitHub and Docker Hub for free use, and additionally provide a guide for SSH and Jupyter Lab setup for remote server use.

 The series will consist of 3 posts, and this post you’re reading is the second in the series.

-We proceed assuming an x86_64 Linux environment with an NVIDIA graphics card supporting CUDA, and while some specific details may differ slightly for distributions other than Ubuntu or Fedora as they haven’t been directly tested.
+We proceed assuming an x86_64 Linux environment with an NVIDIA graphics card supporting CUDA installed.
+Some specific details may differ slightly for distributions other than Ubuntu or Fedora, as I haven’t directly tested them.

 Before We Begin

-This post is a continuation from Part 1, so if you haven’t read it yet, it’s recommended to read the previous post first.
+This post is a continuation of Part 1, so if you haven’t read it yet, it’s recommended to read the previous post first.

 4. Configuring Container Runtime